Skip to main content

 English: Which one do you like?

 The corazonada is also present in Tagalog, although I rarely hear people use it.
-According to this blog post, the word kursunada (in Tagalog) means a condition of intense liking for an object or for a member of the opposite sex.
+The word kursunada (in Tagalog) means a condition of intense liking for an object or for a member of the opposite sex.
 It can also mean a sadistic and lusty fancy when it refers to a condition of dislike.
 It also says that it can also mean one Filipino resenting the glance of another and striking out in anger.

 Comments